AhmadShamouka/unreal/README.md

 <!-- Tech stack -->
 <img src="./Readme/title5.svg"/>

-### Coffee Express is built using the following technologies:
+### Unrealfit is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React web development library](https://react.dev/).
+React is a JavaScript library for building user interfaces, known for its component-based architecture and efficient rendering using a virtual DOM.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses the [MySQL](https://www.mysql.com/) MySQL is an open-source relational database management system (RDBMS) that uses SQL for querying, managing, and storing structured data efficiently.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>